sidn77/DiffPrep/README.md

 # Visualizations and Distance Calculation
+For running the notebooks the branch `run_pipe` will need to be checked out.
 For each dataset, two bestpipelines.json files will be generated.
 For example, for the abalone dataset, the following two files will be created:

 bestpipelines_aba_c.json – corresponding to classification
 bestpipelines_aba_r.json – corresponding to regression

-then for each visualization file, (pca.ipynb, mds.ipynb, t_sne.ipynb) update the following:
+For each visualization file, (`pca.ipynb`, `mds.ipynb`, `t_sne.ipynb`) update the following:

 file_path_pc = bestpipelines_aba_c.json  - path to classification file
 file_path_pr = bestpipelines_aba_r.json  - path to regression file

-then run the visualization file which you just updated.

-this should generate the 2-d visualization and print out the distance values for the 5 distance metrics, and the total number of features.
+Then run the visualization file that was just updated.
+This will generate the 2-d visualization and print out the distance values for the 5 distance metrics, and the total number of features.
 For example,

 bestpipelines_mozilla_c.json bestpipelines_mozilla_r.json
 [cosine_totaldist, euclid_totaldist, manhattan_totaldist, chebyshev_totaldist, canberra_totaldist]